Duda Santos: Club career

+At the beginning of 2024, she was announced as a new signing for Ferroviária for the season.

+She stayed the whole 2024 and 2025 seasons with Ferroviária and then, in January 2026, she was announced as a Palmeiras player once again.

 International career

 After representing Brazil at under-20 level, Duda received her first call up for the full side on 9 November 2020, for friendlies against Argentina.
 She made her international debut on 27 November of that year, coming on as a second-half substitute for Adriana and scoring the side's sixth in a 6–0 win over Ecuador at the Arena Corinthians.